MarcoWorms/learn.js/README.md

   },
 ]

-// this time we have a list of Objects where an objects represents a fruit and
+// this time we have a list of Objects where an object represents a fruit and
 // how do we think it tastes.
 Let's say that today we really hate fruits and we
 // need to fix our list in order to match reality